 Spotify allows you to listen to music with others via group sessions and listening parties.
 Through slick integration with the service’s mobile app and Discord, no matter the distance, you always have the option of sharing.
 Let’s go over how to listen to Spotify with friends.

 To listen to music with your friends on Spotify, you need to be a Premium subscriber, and launch a group session.
 Start playing something from the Spotify mobile app, then tap the Spotify Connect button.
 Select Start a remote group session.
 Tap Invite friends, and you can share a link with up to seven people.

 With Spotify group sessions, users can listen to the same music in real-time.
 Everyone involved can control what plays, and leave whenever they feel like it.

 It’s a really neat feature, but there are some important caveats.
-It’s still in public beta testing, which could translate to occasional glitches.
-More importantly, it’s limited to Spotify Premium subscribers and only those listening from an Android or iOS device.
-Groups are limited to seven people, which is usually more than enough but does put a kibosh on silent raves.
+For one thing it’s limited to eight people, which is usually more than enough, but does put a kibosh on silent raves.
+More importantly, it’s limited to Spotify Premium subscribers — and only those listening from an Android or iOS device.

 How do you start a group session on Spotify?